 By using the same algorithm and similar tools, albeit with different names, Facebook could virtually eliminate a learning curve for the new platform.

-An October launch of Facebook At Work would dovetail with Microsoft Corp.’s (NASDAQ:MSFTA) closing down of Yammer, set for January 2017.
+An October launch of Facebook At Work would dovetail with Microsoft Corp.’s (NASDAQ:MSFTB) closing down of Yammer, set for January 2017.
 Microsoft plans to integrate Office 365 Groups with its current Yammer network.

 Facebook, however, could see and seize the opportunity to use its familiar interface to syphon off former Yammerers to Facebook At Work.